malandrakisgeo/mnemosyne/README.md

     List<Transaction> getPendingTransactions();
     List<Transaction> getTransactionByIds(Set<UUID> transactionIds);

-and other methods that add transactions or update them.
+and other methods that add objects or update them.

-Suppose we need to run such methods extremely often, and we need fetch the transactions from a very slow remote database or REST-service, so we need to rely on a cache as much as possible.
+Suppose we need to run such methods extremely often, and we need fetch the objects from a very slow remote database or REST-service, so we need to rely on a cache as much as possible.

 What happens if a transaction is updated, e.g. completed or cancelled?